 Less range of motion.
 After you damage your ACL, it’s very likely that you won’t be able to bend and flex your knee like you normally would.

 How Is It Diagnosed?

 Your doctor will want to hear exactly how you injured your knee.
-He’ll look at both knees to see if the sore one looks different.
-He may also order any of the following:
+They’ll look at both knees to see if the sore one looks different.
+They may also order any of the following:

 Tests.
 Your doctor may ask you to lie on your back and bend your hips and/or your knees at certain angles.
-He’ll then place his hands on different parts of your leg and gently shift you around.
+They’ll then place their hands on different parts of your leg and gently shift you around.
 If any of your bones move in a way that isn’t normal, that could be a sign that your ACL is damaged.